luizcastrolfc/c/README.md

-# The C Programing Language
+# The c Programing Language